Salzburg: Highlights and excursion destinations

 Hellbrunn Palace

-Haus der Natur (Museum of Natural History)
+Haus der Natur (House of Nature)

 Museum der Moderne Salzburg